 You can start by talking to your doctor or a sleep specialist and expressing your difficulties with sleep.
-A doctor might help diagnose circadian rhythm sleep disorders or other problems that can cause insomnia.
-They may also recommend a prescription or over-the-counter sleep aid to help you fall asleep and stay asleep during each sleep-wake cycle.
+A doctor might help diagnose circadian rhythm sleep disorders or other medical problems that can cause insomnia, such as sleep apnea.
+They may also recommend a prescription sleep medicine or over-the-counter sleep aid to help you fall asleep and stay asleep during each sleep-wake cycle.

 Find A Therapist

-Online therapy might also be beneficial if you're not sleeping well and don't want to leave the house.
+Online therapy might also be beneficial if you're not sleeping well at night and don't feel comfortable leaving the house.
 Studies have found that it can also be more effective than in-person therapy for treating certain conditions like depression, which may be associated with insomnia in some individuals.
 With an online platform, you can message your therapist as needed and receive resources throughout your week.